Daiszya/Daiszya/README.md

 - 👋 Hi, I’m @Daiszya

-- 👀 I’m interested in mobile application development in both android and ios
+- 👀 I’m interested in mobile application development in both Android and Ios
+- 💻 I'm also interested in Machine Learning and Data Analytics

 - 🌱 I’m currently learning python in a deeper level